HeisYenberg/Info21-v1.0/README.md

 | 17.04.2022 | CPP3 |
 | 23.12.2021 | C5   |

-##### 8) Determine the duration of the last P2P check
-Duration means the difference between the time specified in the record with the status "start" and the time specified in the record with the status "success" or "failure". \
-Output format: check duration

-##### 9) Find all peers who have completed the whole given block of tasks and the completion date of the last task
+##### 7) Find all peers who have completed the whole given block of tasks and the completion date of the last task
 Procedure parameters: name of the block, for example “CPP”. \
 The result is sorted by the date of completion. \
 Output format: peer's name, date of completion of the block (i.e. the last completed task from that block)